 In early July 2009, China's Ministry of Commerce granted five additional licenses for us to conduct direct-selling business in the provinces of Fujian, Shan'Xi, Sichuan, Hubei, and Shanghai.
 All licenses became effective immediately, except Shanghai, which will be activated after we open our service outlets.
 Additionally, our license for Beijing, which was granted in July 2008 with the same condition as noted above for Shanghai, is now active.
 We received our first direct-selling license in China in March 2007 for the cities of Suzhou and Nanjing in the Jiangsu province.
-An additional license was granted in July 2008, we received five additional licenses for the provinces of Beijing, Guangdong, Shandong, Zhejiang and Guizhou.
+An additional license was granted in July of the same year to conduct business throughout the entire Jiangsu province.
+In July 2008, we received five additional licenses for the provinces of Beijing, Guangdong, Shandong, Zhejiang and Guizhou.
 The 11 provinces in which we now have direct-selling licenses represent an addressable population of approximately 599 million.
 As of December 31, 2009, we are operating 75 retail stores in 30 provinces in China.